randonia/ld37/README.md

 ![][24]

-Don't let any of your lines get too long, and don't store too much food on your counter, that's gotta be a heal code violation.
+Don't let any of your lines get too long, and don't store too much food on your counter, that's gotta be a healh code violation.

 ![][26]